 As the town implements its plan, a key dilemma will be balancing the rural character and mobility of existing roads with the maximum use of existing road infrastructure.
 On one hand, existing roads are already present, new roads are costly, and new development can be more cost effective if it utilizes existing roads.
 On the other hand, extensive placement of new development in highly visible locations along existing roads will forever change the character and appearance of the town.
 This may lead to a loss of rural character.
-Adding access points to serve new development to utilize the existing road network to the maximum extent possible (policy LU2).
-However, this plan also encourages new subdivisions to utilize conservation design (refer to Appendix A) which will usually require the construction of new roads, but does a better job of preserving rural character.
+Adding access points to serve new development also reduces the mobility of a road.
+This plan includes a policy that directs new development to utilize the existing road network to the maximum extent possible.
+However, this plan also encourages new subdivisions to utilize conservation design which will usually require the construction of new roads, but does a better job of preserving rural character.

-In order to balance these competing interests, the town will require the coordinated planning of adjacent development sites by limiting the use of cul-de-sacs and by requiring the use of Area Development Plans.
-Over the long term, the town may also develop an official map to preserve planned rights-of-way and connections between developed areas.
+In order to balance these competing interests, the town will require the coordinated planning of adjacent development sites by limiting the use of cul-de-sacs and by requiring the use of area development plans.
+Over the long term, the town will develop an official map to preserve planned rights-of-way and connections between developed areas.
 The town will require that potential traffic and road damage impacts are assessed by developers.
 When new roads are necessary, the town will require that developers bear the cost of constructing new roads to town standards before they are accepted by the town.